osrf-migration/cloudsim-wiki/Resource_model.md

 ### Update data

-* Root resources have no data.
+* Root resources data is not updatable.

 * Leaf resources may have data.